yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ## Test harvesting manually

-If you need a UI to test, you can coordinate with the strategists.
+> You can coordinate with the strategists if you need a UI to test.

 1. Deposit some `want` tokens into the vault.
 1. Do first `harvest` and make sure it worked correctly.